xeome/xeome/TEMPLATE.md

 Here is a list of my **projects** that are worth mentioning:

-- [CachyOS](https://github.com/CachyOS): An Arch Linux-based distribution with heavy optimizations and multi-architecture support for an optimal desktop experience.
 - [riscv-kernel](https://github.com/xeome/riscv-kernel): A RISC-V kernel written in C and assembly.
 This project aims to implement a bare-metal kernel for the RISC-V ISA from scratch.
 - [JCC](https://github.com/xeome/jcc): This is a self hosting C compiler I have been writing from scratch.
 - [Zmem](https://github.com/xeome/zmem): A Linux memory monitoring program that displays detailed information about virtual memory.

+Projects I have contributed to:

+- [CachyOS](https://github.com/CachyOS): An Arch Linux-based distribution with heavy optimizations and multi-architecture support for an optimal desktop experience.
+- [Kreato Linux](https://github.com/kreatolinux): Kreato Linux is an independent Linux(R) distribution focused on modularity, simplicity and code readability.
+It is inspired by the likes of Kiss Linux and Gentoo.
+- [CryoUtilities](https://github.com/CryoByte33/steam-deck-utilities): A utility to improve performance and help manage storage on Steam Deck.

 Linux system engineer obsessed with efficiency and micro optimization.
 Currently, I'm learning C, Linux, XDP, and go.
 I'm always looking for ways to make my code and systems run faster and more efficiently.